 The song “Gold” by Britt Nicole is the anthem for the Beck family, “This, this is for all the girls, boys all over the world /whatever you've been told, you're worth more than gold.”
 It is played on car trips to Branson, Mo. and on the way to daily activities the family is involved in.
 The song also sums up why the Becks are great foster parents; they show their foster kids respect and love during a difficult period in that child’s life.

 David and Laura Beck became foster parents in 2011 after their three daughters were in high school or college.
-Laura said “It felt like the right time in my life, my parents did this when I was a kid and the family has been extremely supportive.”
-Laura works with Kerri, Family Services Specialist at Rainbows, to make sure her foster kids have everything they need.
+Laura said “It felt like the right time in my life.
+My parents did this when I was a kid and the family has been extremely supportive.”
+Laura works with Kerri, Foster Care Social Worker at Rainbows, to make sure her foster kids have everything they need.
 Kerri’s job revolves around working with specialized foster families like the Becks who have foster kids with special needs.
 Kerri makes home visits to the Beck’s every two weeks.
 “Kerri gets right down to the kid’s level” said Laura.
 “She communicates with them really, really well.
 They always have a story they want to tell her.”
-Laura is also an employee of Rainbows as a respite care worker for over 10 years and also works as a paraprofessional in a special needs classroom in Haysville.
-Her mother and oldest daughter have worked at Rainbows, too.